Step 1: Mow your lawn, if required

-In the past people were cautious about feeding the lawn in the winter as too much during wet periods can create excessive top growth at the expense of strong roots.
-Nowadays, however, you can buy special winter fertiliser which is useful to apply.
+In the past people were cautious about feeding the lawn in the winter, as too much feed during wet periods can create excessive top growth at the expense of strong roots.
+Nowadays however, you can buy special winter fertiliser which is useful to apply.

 Step 4: Observe whether ‘puddling’ occurs

 After heavy rain, puddles of water may appear on your lawn.
 This is a sign that your soil is compacted underneath the grass.
-Make a note of where the puddling occurs.
-Aerate your lawn in these areas in the spring.
+Make a note of where the puddling occurs and be sure to aerate these areas of your lawn in the spring.

 Step 5: Look after newly turfed lawns

 Cold weather can ‘lift’ new turf.
 If this happens, wait for a dry period in the weather and then gently use a heavy roller the to push the turf back into position.

 - Lift the height of the blades if you need to continue mowing your grass through the winter.

 - Avoid walking on your lawn if it is water-logged or frosty.

 - If you plan to sow a new lawn in the spring, dig over the area at the beginning of winter leaving larger lumps on the surface for the frost to naturally break up.